torvalds/linux/Documentation/filesystems/smb/ksmbd.rst

      $ man ksmbd.adduser
      $ sudo ksmbd.adduser -a <Enter USERNAME for SMB share access>

 4. Insert ksmbd.ko module after build your kernel.
-No need to load module if ksmbd is built into the kernel.
+Anal need to load module if ksmbd is built into the kernel.

    - Set ksmbd in menuconfig(e.g. $ make menuconfig)